The U.S. Navy Concert Band

 Sat.
 February 4, 2023 at 3:00 pm

 ** Tickets can be picked up starting January 5, at 10:00 a.m. **

 The United States Navy Concert Band, the premier wind ensemble of the U.S. Navy, presents a wide array of marches, patriotic selections, orchestral transcriptions and modern wind ensemble repertoire.
-As the original ensemble of the Navy Band, the Concert Band has been performing public concerts and participating in high-profile events for over 85 years.
+As the original ensemble of the Navy Band, the Concert Band has been performing public concerts and participating in high-profile events for more than ninety-five years.

 Collaboration with celebrities has become a hallmark for the Concert Band.
 The band was featured with Arthur Godfrey of NBC radio fame in 1927.
 Gene Kelly was guest star for the first episode of "The Navy Hour" radio program in 1945, which the band produced for an astounding twenty-three years.
 More recently, the band featured guest artists Tony Curtis and Gregory Peck.
 In 2002, the band was filmed performing "America the Beautiful;" the performance was broadcast by the NFL prior to each game during opening week.
 In addition to national concert tours and an extensive local concert season, the Concert Band has been featured internationally at military tattoos and festivals in Oslo, Norway, Stockholm and Quebec City, Canada.
 In 1996, the band was honored to participate in the 300th Anniversary of the Russian Fleet in St. Petersburg, Russia, and in the Baltic International Festival of the Fleets in Kaliningrad, Russia.
 Recognized as one of the finest wind ensembles in the world, the Concert Band is in constant demand by the nation's foremost musical education organizations, such as the American Bandmasters Association and The Midwest Clinic.